 While not required for an admission decision, an official college transcript is required in order to evaluate college courses for transfer credit.

-Additional application materials are required if you’re applying to audio production and technology, sound design, theatre and electronic media performance, or theatre and entertainment technology.
+Additional application materials may be required if you’re applying to audio production and technology, sound design, theatre and electronic media performance, or theatre and entertainment technology.

 Scholarships and Financial Aid